-- 1.1 The procedure for determining eligibility aims to judge the motivation and eligibility of the applicant for the Master's degree program in Mechanical and Process Engineering.
-The expected ability of the applicant to successfully complete the program should be assessed. - 1.2 The procedure for determining eligibility for the Master's degree program in Mechanical and Process Engineering is carried out by the Qualification Commission in the form of an evaluation on the basis of educational proofs listed in point 4.2.
+1.1 The procedure for determining eligibility aims to judge the motivation and eligibility of the applicant for the Master's degree program in Technology and Application of Inorganic Engineering Materials (TAIEM).
+The expected ability of the applicant to successfully complete the program should be assessed.

+1.2 The procedure for determining eligibility for the Master's degree program in Technology and Application of Inorganic Engineering Materials is carried out by the Qualification Commission in the form of an evaluation on the basis of educational proofs listed in point 4.2.